-Figure 5.3 Discharge-Probability Function Type Analytical - Compute Synthetic Statistics Dialog Box
+Figure 5.3 Discharge-Probability Function - Type Analytical - Compute Synthetic Statistics Dialog Box

-Analytical dialog box (Figure 5.3) will close and FDA will compute the analytical exceedance probability function with uncertainty, which will display in the table on the Exceedance Probability Functions with Uncertainty dialog box (see Figure 5.1, page 5-1).

-- 8. Enter a name (required) in the Function box (see Figure 5.1, page 5-1).
-The maximum length is sixteen (16) characters. - 9.
+- 5. The discharge values for the three (.50, .10, .01) exceedance probabilities have been retrieved from the assigned water surface profile set. - 6.
+You must enter an equivalent record length in the Equivalent Record Length (N) box. - 7.
+Click Save, the Discharge-Probability Function Type Analytical dialog box (Figure 5.3) will close and FDA will compute the analytical exceedance probability function with uncertainty, which will display in the table on the Exceedance Probability Functions with Uncertainty dialog box (see Figure 5.1, page 5-1). - 8.
+Enter a name (required) in the Function box (see Figure 5.1, page 5-1).
+The maximum length is thirty-two (32) characters. - 9.
 Enter a description (optional but recommended) in the Description box (see Figure 5.1, page 5-1).
-The maximum length is sixty-four (64) characters. - 10.
-Click Save, the exceedance probability function is added, and assigned to the selected plan, analysis year, stream, and damage reach. - 11.
+The maximum length is sixty-four (64) characters.

+- 10. Click Save, the exceedance probability function is added, and assigned to the selected plan, analysis year, stream, and damage reach. - 11.
 When you are finished with creating exceedance probability functions, on the File menu, click Close, the Exceedance Probability Functions with Uncertainty dialog box will close (see Figure 5.1, page 5-1).